jospete/BackgroundTaskRunner/README.md

 ### Building The Project

-This is a Visual Basic project built with Visual Studio 2017:
+This project is built and maintained with Visual Studio 2017:
 https://www.visualstudio.com

 Guide on how to link a git project to VS: